GuidoBisocoli/SFML3-Box2D3-Sandbox/README.md

 - Open .sln and configure your paths in Project Settings
 - Try to run it, it will give error but it will create the folders x64/Debug and x64/Release
 - Download [SFML](https://www.sfml-dev.org/download/) and copy on those folders sfml-graphics(-d)-3.dll, sfml-system(-d)-3.dll and sfml-window(-d)-3.dll
+- OR JUST DOWNLOAD IT FROM RELEASES IF YOU WANT TO PLAY IT.

 ### Controls
 - SPACE: spawn crate or box